lkesteloot/unsong/unsong.md

 She minimized the README file, looked at the computer again.
 Nothing.
 Somebody had wiped the computer clean of everything except the Sarah Michelle-Gellar wallpaper.
 Maybe transferred it to a different computer?
 Maybe this was a shell of Sarah, and the real Sarah was somewhere else?

-She briefly thought of how horrified Aaron would be to know that some hypercompetent secret conspiracy had his porn collection, and she laughed [EVEN THOUGH THIS IS NOT FUNNY AT ALL]
+She briefly thought of how horrified Aaron would be to know that some hypercompetent secret conspiracy had his porn collection, and she laughed [open-bracket]EVEN THOUGH THIS IS NOT FUNNY AT ALL]

 Then she turned herself invisible again.
 It was weird, because she still had a perfect proprioceptive sense of exactly where her body was, she could almost see it as if it were there.
 But she was definitely invisible.
 Her clothes were also invisible.